MeltWS/ProShinePathfinder/README.md

 * Uses digways as shortcut if has a Pokemon that can use dig.
 * Discover digways if it can't use it.
 * Subway support for the 3 main regions.
-* Train and bot support from one Region to another.
+* Train and boat support from one Region to another.
 * Headbutt trees, on the way.
 * Dig digspots on the way.
 * Discover all items on the way.